Combodo/iTop/readme.txt

 1.2 Should I upgrade to 2.0.1?
     -------------------------------
-Considering that iTop 2.0.1 fully compatible with iTop 2.0.0 and the number of bugs fixed, we recommend you to upgrade.
+Considering that iTop 2.0.1 is fully compatible with iTop 2.0.0 and the number of bugs fixed, we recommend you to upgrade.

 1.3 Special Thanks To:
     -----------------